 Cause | Symptoms & pain | Diagnosis | Conservative treatment methods | Surgical treatment methods

-This actual stress is increased by obesity, accidents, congenital malformations (hip dysplasia), sports or occupations which stress the joints and natural ageing (loss of elasticity and water reserves of the cartilage), leading to the loss of cartilage: arthrosis.
+The actual stress on the joint is increased by obesity, accidents, congenital malformations (hip dysplasia), natural ageing (loss of the cartilage’s elasticity and ability to store water) and jobs or sports, that strain the joints.
+All those things lead to a loss of cartilage, which promotes arthrosis.

 Cartilage damage is divided into four stages:

 Stage/Grade I: Soft cartilage

 Stage/Grade III: Deep tears in the cartilage down to the bone

 Stage/Grade IV: Complete depletion of the cartilage with exposed bone: this is known as bone on boneIn comparison to bones, cartilages contain no pain fibres (nerves).
 Therefore, the damage of the cartilage is only notices when the deterioration reaches the bone.